jaantollander/masters-thesis/content/21_puhti.md

 - *Tmp*, mounted on RAMDisk, is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing data, compiling libraries, or compressing data.
 It resides at `/local_scratch/<user>` available via the `$TMPDIR` variable.

-TODO: why we should also monitor local storage usage

-In this work, we do not measure the usage of the temporary storage areas.
+In this work, we do not monitor the usage of the local storage areas.
-In the future, we should include them as well.
+In the future, we should include local storage in monitoring to understand how users use them and whether they use them as intended.

 ## Running workloads